 If you’re trying to find the perfect cookies for Santa – something sweet, yet nourishing enough to keep his energy level up, here’s a really good oatmeal raisin cookie.
-It’s adapted from a City Bakery recipe, but as usual, I made a few changes to suit Santa’s taste.
+It’s adapted from Maury Rubin's City Bakery Oatmeal Cookies recipe, but as usual, I made a few changes to suit Santa’s taste.
 I really hope he likes Vietnamese cinnamon

 My changes to City Bakery’s cookie were to add salt, vanilla, toasted walnuts and some Vietnamese cinnamon I acquired as a gift.
 City Bakery also recommends chilling the dough.
 I chilled some of it, but I also baked a few cookies right away and they were very good.
 These cookies are big, sweet, fairly chewy and perfect for packing in tins or sacks.
 Santa will love them, just be sure to serve them with some protein-packed milk to keep his blood sugar stable.

 Since I first posted Cookies for Santa aka City Bakery Oatmeal Cookies (recipe via One Sweet Cookie), City Bakery closed.
 This was sad news.
 It was one of our favorite places in New York.
 These cookies are reminiscent of City Bakery's, but the recipe makes 30, so if you want a City Bakery style cookie you'll need to make the cookies much larger.
 Also, the recipe from One Sweet Cookie calls for organic flour, organic sugar, etc. So you may want to experiment a little with organic ingredients.
 I do know that City Bakery always aged their cookie dough, so another trick is to let it rest a day or two.
 I usually shape the dough, refrigerate, then bake as needed.
 Cookies are better with aged dough.

 Oatmeal Raisin Cookies for Santa

 - 1 ½ cups all-purpose flour 6.8 oz/290 grams